Upwork Job Categories with the Least Competition (2026 List)

 Getting to these jobs fast matters in low-competition niches too.
 The difference is that in a low-competition niche, being in the first wave of three qualified candidates beats being in a first wave of thirty.

 Vibeworker monitors the full job feed and ranks opportunities by fit — so you see the ones worth competing for first.
-Start your free trial →
+Get started for free →

 Michael Watkins